StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 ###2.3 User Characteristics
 There are two categories of users that will interact with the system: customers and employees.
 A customer can be any person who is older than 18 years old and owns a driving license.
 In order to access the app, the customer will first need to register supplying some personal details.
 An employee is a person who works for PowerEnJoy, thus managing and taking care of cars that need assistance.
 Their credentials to access the system will be given to them once they are hired.

 ###2.4 Scenarios
 **SCENARIO 1**
 Jenkins is a university student who just moved in town to attend lectures.
 He's concerned with pollution issues, so he often travels with public transport in the city, although he doesn't like it at all.
 A student that lives in town suggests him to try the PowerEnJoy service as he's really satisfied with it.
-Jenkins thinks that this service is what really suits its needs, as it offers an environment friendly way to travel in the city, so decides to register to the system.
+Jenkins thinks that this service is what really suits its needs, as it offers an environment friendly way to move around the city, so decides to register to the system.
 He surfs to the web application through a web browser, and starts the registration process: he enters all the information and waits for the password to be delivered.
 As soon as he has received it, he logs in.

 **SCENARIO 2**
 William's car has suffered an accident last week, so he has been using PowerEnJoy to move around during these days.
 While preparing to go to work, he wants to check if there's any available car to reserve in order to get to work: to do so, he logs into the system and navigates to the "Reserve a car" functionality.
 Using its position, he reserves a car in a safe area near its home and walks to it.
 Once reached, he notices that one of the headlight is broken, so decides to report this damage to the system: he accesses the application and navigates to the "Report Damage" function, and fills a form to describe the kind of damage the car has.
 Since he cannot use this car, he has to look for another one: luckily there is another available car in the same safe area, so he reserves it and goes to work.